 I bet if you were to survey people and ask them what thoughts come to mind when they hear the words “life insurance”, the responses would vary quite drastically.
 For some their response may be the thought of death.
 For others it might be the thought of knowing their loved ones are protected.
 Others hear life insurance and think “money”.
 Some might simply respond with “dreadful” referring to the long process of applying for a policy.
 The mystery of the life insurance application process itself is a big reason why some people avoid getting a policy when they know they need it to protect their loved ones.
-Many companies like Quotacy.com have taken out a lot of the road blocks and made the process much easier than in the past.
+Here at Quotacy have taken out a lot of the road blocks and made the process much easier than in the past.
 But there are still a few things we cannot get around when applying for life insurance.

 One of the biggest road blocks in applying for life insurance is the fact that almost all carriers require some sort of a medical exam before you are issued a life insurance policy.
 As with anything, the more prepared and informed you are, the easier it is to take the first step.
 So if you’re about to apply for life insurance there are a few tips that can help you better prepare for what to expect during the life insurance exam.

 These exams are very basic.
 They typically involve a blood draw, urine sample, blood pressure reading, and your height and weight measurements, as well as a few questions asked about your medical history.
-The good news is most companies will send someone out to visit you at your home or office rather than requiring you to take the time to go into a medical facility.
+The good news is that life insurance companies will send someone out to visit you at your home or office rather than requiring you to take the time to go into a medical facility.
 So when you’re ready to apply for life insurance, consider these tips to help you prepare for and get the best results possible meaning the best price possible.

 Preparation Tips for Your Life Insurance Medical Exam